 A favorite hot drink at Little Green Hive is the French Toast Latte featuring Red Rooster espresso, milk, pure maple syrup, cinnamon, butter, and vanilla.
 If you’re looking for a nice tea, however, try the Honeybush.
 It’s imported from the Cape of Good Hope, and it’s a sweet, fruity delight!

-What could be better than a historic house-turned-tavern with a roaring fireplace on a cold day?
+What could be better than a hot cup of tea on a cold day?
 Not much, but if you add a small pot of Maple Blackberry to your White Oak Tea Tavern experience, you’re guaranteed to turn up the charm a notch or two.
 The Maple Blackberry tea is a perfectly balanced blend of maple, blackberry, and green tea often described as “heavenly.”
 If you’re hungry, the baked spinach and artichoke chicken salad served in a piping hot Italian bread bowl will hit the spot.

 4. Mill Mountain Coffee & Tea | Roanoke

 Coffee is an art at Mill Mountain Coffee & Tea.
 An art to be shared, as it turns out.
 If you’re trying to replicate that coffeehouse flavor at home, the baristas at Mill Mountain are more than happy to give you some tips.
 Enough about home.
 A visit to the flagship location in downtown Roanoke is best enjoyed with a Double Almond Chai Latte, a sweet and spicy beverage most will love, even the lactose intolerant.

 Visit Mill Mountain’s other locations in Salem and Daleville, as well as additional Roanoke locations: Starkey Road and South County Library.